Yannick-N/jouer-flux/README.md

 In the user API, there is a default admin user available for login.
 To authenticate and obtain an access token, send a login request to the `/api/v1/users/login` endpoint with the default admin credentials.
 Once you receive the access token, you can use it to authorize your API requests.

 To use the token in the Swagger UI, click on the “Authorize” button located in the top right corner.
-In the input field, WRITE `Bearer {token}`.
+In the input field, WRITE by hand `Bearer {token}`.
 This will grant you access to the protected API endpoints.

-## Running Tests

-To run tests, use `pytest`:

-1. Install `pytest` if it's not already installed:
-    ```
-    pip install pytest
-    ```

-2. Run the tests:
-    ```
-    pytest
-    ```

-This will execute all the unit tests in the `/tests` directory, ensuring that each component of the application is working correctly.

 ## API Endpoints